-- 14.2.2.3.2 The AC Utility Disconnect switch or breaker shall be open.
-The disconnect operated shall test all antiislanding protection devices simultaneously. - 14.2.2.3.3 For multi-phase DER, the loss of all phases and loss of each single-phase shall be tested. - 14.2.2.3.4 Protection schemes using negative sequence, zero sequence, or other imbalance detection relays to detect open phase conditions shall demonstrate that this scheme has no non-detection zone prior to testing. - 14.2.2.3.5 The DER shall either separate with the local load or stop generating. - 14.2.2.3.6 The AC Utility Disconnect switch or breaker shall be closed and the DER shall not produce any energy for at least 5 minutes.
+- The AC Utility Disconnect switch or breaker shall be open.
+The disconnect operated shall test all anti- islanding protection devices simultaneously. - The DER shall be started and connected in parallel with the Area EPS. - For multi-phase DER, the loss of all phases and loss of each single-phase shall be tested. - Protection schemes using negative sequence, zero sequence, or other imbalance detection relays to detect open phase conditions shall demonstrate that this scheme has no non-detection zone prior to testing. - The DER shall either separate with the local load or stop generating. - The AC Utility Disconnect switch or breaker shall be closed and the DER shall not produce any energy for at least 5 minutes.